RewanAbdulkariem/EmotionRecogination_App/README.md

 ## Model

-The application uses a pre-trained deep learning model saved as `5.keras`.
+The application uses a pre-trained deep learning model saved as `model.keras`.
 The model was trained on the FER-2013 dataset and outputs probabilities for each emotion class.

 ## Contribution

 Contributions are welcome!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Acknowledgments